-David Debias was born in Boston on August 9, 1806 where he lived with his parents in Belknap St., on Beacon Hill—a predominantly African-American community.
+David Debias was born in Boston on August 9, 1806.
+He lived with his parents on Belknap Street (now Joy Street) on the north slope of Beacon Hill—a predominantly African-American community.

 While we don’t know the real story of David’s early life, we can guess that life was hard for a poor African-American family in early nineteenth-century Boston.
 His father may have worked as a laborer along the waterfront or in one of the many factories beginning to spring up around town.
 With few prospects, it is not surprising that David would go to sea.

-On 17 December 1814, Debias’ father entered him on board Constitution .
+On December 17, 1814, Debias’ father entered him on board Constitution.
 Scarcely eight years old, Debias was rated a boy and assigned as servant to Master’s Mate Nathaniel G. Leighton.
-He was discharged and paid off on 16 July 1815.
-His father collected his pay from the purser: for 7 months service he received $31.98.
+He was discharged and paid off on July 16, 1815.
+His father collected his pay from the purser.

 Boys were the lowest ranking sailors on a ship, employed at the ship’s most boring and dirty work.
 Many boys acted as officers’ servants, serving them at dinner and keeping their uniforms and cabins neat and shipshape.
 Older boys often carried powder to the guns in battle.
 When not engaged in those duties, boys were expected to learn all they could about seamanship and other shipboard tasks.